tdooms/pixelguesser/readme.md

 real-life, but some support for on-line play could be added later.
 The intent is that the website is opened on some large screen that can be seen by everyone, there we can choose a quiz that we want to play.
-Someone can then become the'quiz master' by scanning the QR-code on the screen.
+Someone can then become the 'quiz master' by scanning the QR-code on the screen.
 That person will then see the right answers and can select the player that guessed first.